#90s #History #Nostalgia

 Combining a god-game with an RTS was one thing, having units that didn't just fall of the edge of things as volcanoes rose out of the earth or ramps made and unmade across cliffs in a real-time multiplayer game was another.
 Thinking back, it's amazing such a game was able to be made in the first place, let alone in the 90s.
 The success of Populous: The Beginning didn't go unnoticed.
 Battle Realms had a similar resource and unit training system, and it has visibly inspired future games like Black & White, Spore, From Dust, and The Universim.

 Myst was the best selling game of all time throughout the 90s.
 Survival games are all the rage nowadays.
 Combine these two points decades apart and you get Biosys, an amazingly realistic looking game that's a first-person point-and-click puzzle game where you have to survive against the elements while also controlling the environment itself as you solve a mystery.
 Sounds advanced?
-Well this was 1999 and it was a total commercial failure.
+Well this was 1999 and it wasn't popular or successful enough to warrant a sequel, because they planned for one but it was unpublished after the release of Biosys.

 What did this game do that's so special: Amazing graphics, survival gameplay, and the ability to modify weather and change your environment.